 2017 Disruptions – New Labor Ethic

+Disruptions is surely not a transient phenomenon?
 What is a disruptor?
 Why does it get bandied about so frequently and so easily?
 Disruptors are convention busters.
-Disruptors make people ask awkward questions.
-Disruptors build upon their character, competence, and courage.
+They make people ask awkward questions.
+It is possible for disruptors to build upon their character, competence, and courage.
 But when has HR been known to be convention busters?
 Only in organizations where the CEO wishes to usher in a people revolution.
 And such an organization constantly has to cope with myths and realities of their HR policies, programs, and conventions.

 What is disruptive and not a disruption?
 When a CEO and when leaders do nothing about violations of values, when the incompetent believe they are competent, when Politics Rules Performance, when Values are Published But Not Practiced, when having passion that resonates with your corporate culture is not the same as showing passion, manifested as whimsical and arbitrary, that causes fear and resentment amongst your staff and whimsical leadership is not a gift.
 It is a curse.
 If you are also seriously prone to mood swings and eccentricities and the worst of all when CHRO is rewarded for Loyalty to Boss as against People

-Disrupting Labor Reality – When HR lacks a seat in the power dynamics to influence positive change.
+Labor Reality Disruptions – When HR lacks a seat in the power dynamics to influence positive change.

 Disrupting Labor Reality – When HR imposes meaningless policies and are controlled by staff functions,